DavidSantia/tag_api/README.md

 Once authenticated, your browser will have a Session cookie to allow you to continue using the API.

-You can then go to
+You can then browse to

 * [localhost:8080/image](http://localhost:8080/image) to see images you have access to
 * [localhost:8080/image/4](http://localhost:8080/image/4) to see image id 4